Get insider access

 Differences Between Sizes And Variants

 Another variant of the iRobot Roomba S9, referred to as the iRobot Roomba S9+, comes with an external dirt bin/charging station for automatic debris disposal.
-It's also currently the only other vacuum in iRobot's S Series model range.
-That said, both vacuums are mechanically identical with the sole exception of the S9+ having a slightly different internal dustbin, which features a debris disposal port covered by a rubber flap.
-Regardless, both models should deliver similar overall cleaning performance, though the inclusion of the auto-empty dock does reduce hands-on maintenance requirements.
+It's also the only other vacuum in iRobot's S Series model range.
+That said, both vacuums are mechanically identical, with the sole exception of the S9+ having a slightly different internal dustbin, which features a debris disposal port covered by a rubber flap.
+Regardless, both models will deliver similar overall cleaning performance, though the inclusion of the auto-empty dock does reduce hands-on maintenance requirements.

-Compared To Other Vacuums
+Compared To Other Robot Vacuums

 The iRobot Roomba S9 is a versatile robot vacuum.
 It cleans effectively on a wide mix of surfaces, feels quite sturdy, and offers exceptional battery performance. it also comes with a HEPA filter to trap allergens as it cleans.
 Unfortunately, it also has quite a few recurring costs and can be a little tricky to maintain, with quite a few parts that require regular servicing.